the-foreign-architect/frontend-gridsome/content/blog/zaha-hadid-architects-in-china.md

 <captioned-image alt="Construction photo of the Guangzhou Opera House" caption="Guangzhou Opera House during construction" imgFile="/blog/200217-zaha-hadid-china/goh-construction.jpg"/>

 And this was made more critical due to the focus on Beijing at the time.
 The Beijing National Stadium was not a simple building, but it had all the attention of the central government.
 The same with Foster's Airport: they were supposed to be the entry points, the face of China to the world during the Olympic Games.
-It was essential they'd be state-of-the-art buildings.
+It was essential they'd be state-of-the-art buildings, built to perfection.

 <captioned-image alt="Construction photo of the National Stadium" caption="The National Stadium during construction" imgFile="/blog/200217-zaha-hadid-china/national-stadium-construction.jpg"/>

 Facing such competition, Zaha's Opera House inevitably fell into the background.
 And it shows when you visit the building.
 Up close, its stone panels are misaligned, haphazardly cut and put together.
 It is quite messy, actually.
-Clearly, the work of an unskilled workforce.
-Also, while all Olympic buildings were completed in five years, the Opera House would open seven years after construction started, two years after the games.
+Clearly, the work of unskilled builders.
+Also, while all Olympic buildings were completed in five years, the Opera House would only open seven years after construction started, two years after the games.

 <captioned-image alt="Detail of the facade of the Guangzhou Opera House" caption="Facade detail at the Guangzhou Opera House" imgFile="/blog/200217-zaha-hadid-china/goh-detail.jpg"/>